WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 ## In Depth

-Bitcoin Core, more specifically full nodes are considered to be the pinnacle of network level privacy in Bitcoin wallets that no other wallet type can come close to.
+Bitcoin Core, more specifically full nodes, are considered to be the pinnacle of network level privacy in Bitcoin wallets that no other wallet type can come close to.
 It is not difficult to see why: full nodes download the whole Blockchain and establish your wallet balances locally, so there is zero chance of any third party figuring out which addresses are in your wallet and which addresses are not.

 Compare this to other light wallets, which query a backend server to get information regarding specific addresses or use [BIP 37](/using-wasabi/BIPs.md#bip-37-connection-bloom-filtering) bloom filtering SPV wallet protocol, which is probably [even worse](https://jonasnick.github.io/blog/2015/02/12/privacy-in-bitcoinj/).